hythamsa/Ansible/README.md

 # Ansible
-You'll find my collection of some very basic Ansible YAML based linux node staging files to the more advanced examples configuring a multi-switched environment.
+My collection of Ansible automation scripts for both Linux and NXOS environments.
+Some are incredibly rudimentary, while others are slightly more complex.
+Thanks for swinging on by.

 # gluster-staging.yml (Ansible 2.4)
 Pretty basic YAML file that I leverage for staging my glusterfs network file system running on the phenomenal Pi 3 Model B leveraging Raspbian.
 I'll be adding more intelligence to it as time permits such as: reboot after dist-upgrade if firmware on Pi 3 dictates...etc.